Rank one perturbations and Anderson-type Hamiltonians: Preliminaries

-It is worth mentioning that (for $\tau$ such that $K\tau$ is defined on $\C_+$) the real part of $K_1\tau$ differs from the conjugate Poisson integral by a finite additive constant.
-The advantage of introducing this alternative definition is that it is possible to define $K_1\tau$ for more general measures $\tau$ (because the kernel decays faster at infinity).
-Further notice that locally the $K\tau$ and $K_1\tau$ behave alike.
+We use both $K\tau$ and $K_1\tau$ below.
+Notice that the two behave alike locally, as the integrand $-\frac{t}{t^2+1}$ is uniformly bounded on $\R$.
+Although it will not play a role later on it is worth mentioning that (for $\tau$ such that $K\tau$ is defined on $\C_+$) the real part of $K_1\tau$ differs from the conjugate Poisson integral by a finite additive constant.